DevExpress-Examples/blazor-dxgrid-conditional-formatting/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid for Blazor - Conditional Formatting
+# Grid for Blazor - Customize the appearance of elements including row and cell values based on custom conditions

-The [Blazor Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) allows you to customize the appearance of UI elements based on custom conditions.
+The [Blazor Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) allows you to customize the appearance of individual UI elements based on custom conditions (conditional formatting).

-This example customizes grid cells and rows in the following ways:
+This example customizes the appearance of Blazor Grid cells/rows in the following manner:

-* Data cells with `UnitsInStock < 10` are highlighted.
+* Highlighted data cells: `UnitsInStock < 10`.
-* Data rows with `UnitsInStock = 0` are strikethrough.
+* Strikethrough data rows: `UnitsInStock = 0`.
-* `UnitPrice` values are bold and colored depending on the following condition:
+* `UnitPrice` values are set to bold and colored based on the following conditions:
-  * If a price is lower than the average price, the font is red.
+  * If a price is lower than the average price, the font is set to red.
-  * If a price is higher than the average price, the font is green.
+  * If a price is higher than the average price, the font is set to green.

-    The average price is calculated in the grid's summary item ([DxGridSummaryItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridSummaryItem)).
+    The average price is calculated within the Blazor Grid's summary item ([DxGridSummaryItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridSummaryItem)).

 ![Grid - Custom Element Appearance](images/grid.png)

 <!-- default file list -->
-## Files to Look At
+## Files to Review

 [Index.razor](./CS/GridConditionalFormatting/Pages/Index.razor)